ndush/budget-tracker-app/README.md

  https://fast-wave-83090.herokuapp.com/budget/

 ## Features
 A user can:
 1.Add expenses which have a name and a cost
 2.Remove expenses
-3.View how much of their budget is remaining
-4.View how much they've spent so far
+3.View the item they have been spending on

 # Getting Started with Budget Tracker (with REACT)